 Only works via Wi-Fi Direct.

 The Canon QX20 isn't designed for office use, as it's a portable photo printer that can't print documents.
-Additionally, it doesn't have a scanner and only works with mobile devices.
+Additionally, it lacks a scanner and is only compatible with mobile devices.

 Can't print documents.